gildor2/UEViewer/readme.txt

 Changes:
 ~~~~~~~~
+05.05.2010
+- implemented support for TERA: The Exiled Realm of Arborea

+03.05.2010
+- updated UDK support for April 2010 version

+24.04.2010
+- updated Army of Two: the 40th Day detection code

+17.04.2010
+- updated UDK support up to March 2010 version

+14.04.2010
+- added "-noxbox" switch which can be used to disable XBox 360 texture decryption
+  (may be useful to load ps3 packages)
+- implemented support for UE3 animation compression "method #5"

+12.04.2010
+- implemented AVA Online StaticMesh support

+03.04.2010
+- implemented Battle Territory Online support

+23.03.2010
+- implemented Star Wars: Republic Commando animation support

 11.03.2010
 - implemented attachment socket support for UE3 SkeletalMesh
 - umodel usage page: changed appearance of list of supported game titles